doltonsedward/Literature/README.md

 ## THings to do
 - logic for login regis
+- Searching

 ## Done Slicing UI
 - Landing Page